Perodua Axia: Facelift

 The Axia received first facelift update on 20 January 2017 with the new 1.0-litre VVT-i engine.
 The same four variants remained on sale.
 The facelift brought along revised front grill and bumpers, an external boot release and revised equipment list.

-On 20 September 2019, the second-facelifted Axia was launched with six variants: E, G, GXtra, SUV-inspired Style, SE and AV.
+On 20 September 2019, the second-facelifted Axia was launched with six variants: E, G, GXtra, crossover-inspired Style, SE and AV.
 Only E variant has manual transmission while the rest have automatic transmissions with ABS and EBD.
 The 1KR-VE engine also retained.
 At this facelift, both SE and AV variants share similar appearance with E, G and GXtra variants with few trim differences.
 New safety features are fitted such as Vehicle Stability Control (VSC) for GXtra variant and upwards, and Advanced Safety Assist 2.0 (ASA 2.0) was available only on range-topping AV variant.
 Other features such as retractable side mirrors, reverse sensors, driver seat height adjuster and anti-snatch hook are fitted for GXtra variant and upwards also.

-The SUV-inspired Style variant differs from other variants with SUV-style bumpers, decorative roof rails, different grille and clear tail lamps.
+The crossover-inspired Style variant differs from other variants with SUV-style bumpers, decorative roof rails, different grille and clear tail lamps.
 The Style, together with SE and AV variants have keyless entry, push start button and white-illuminated meter panel as additional standard features.

-With the new generation Axia launched on 14 February 2023, the previous-generation Axia E equipped with manual transmission will be still produced as an entry-level option.
+With the second-generation Axia was launched on 14 February 2023, the previous-generation Axia E equipped with manual transmission will continue to be built as an entry-level option.
+The updated Axia E manual was reintroduced on 15 June 2023 as Malaysia's cheapest car priced at RM22,000 (about $4,770).
+It uses the 2017 facelift grille on the front while the 2019 facelift styling retained on the rear portion of the bumper.